Pfft, Malta? Exactly how many Hollywood film locations in Malta are there, about two?!

 Where: Pretty much everywhere!

-Apart from Hungary and a little stint in New York, Munich was a substitution for just about every other country in this film.
+Apart from Hungary and a little stint in New York, Malta was a substitution for just about every other country in Munich.
 The Sliema waterfront is a doppelganger for a Tel Aviv promenade and the Olympic Hotel is actually in Buggiba.
 The Republic Square in Valletta is used for a Rome cafe.
 And, a hotel in Athens is also actually in Malta’s capital city of Valletta.

 Finally, the Outdoor Cafeteria in Rome is actually in the small Maltese town of Rabat.
 You can’t say Mr Speilberg isn’t inventive and resourceful with his film locations.